What is the meaning / definition of last room value in the hospitality industry?

-The term Last Room Value (LRV), refers to the maximum a can expect to make from the last room it has available for sale.
-It is used to avoid selling the last room below a certain rate – as when market is high the last room may be sold at a higher rate then normal.
+The term Last Room Value (LRV), refers to the maximum revenue a hotel can expect to make from the last room it has available for sale.
+It is used to avoid selling the last room below a certain rate – as when market demand is high the last room may be sold at a higher rate then normal.

-The calculation is part of dynamic practices and is done by revenue management departments of a hotel.
-Last room value is important in order for to control their prices and inventory efficiently while making a profit.
+The calculation is part of dynamic pricing practices and is done by revenue management departments of a hotel.
+Last room value is important in order for hotels to control their prices and inventory efficiently while making a profit.
 LRV calculations are a standard practice within most Revenue Management strategies.

 The system uses the Last Room Value as a restriction control for low value rates, during busy periods.
 While it opens all rates during slow times.